Deiondrae/Social-Network-API/README.md

   ```bash
   npm start
   ```
-  This will connect the express server to social media API's database.
+  This will connect the express server to social network API's database.
 There is currently no front end for these routes so routes must be tested with insomnia.

   ## License
   https://opensource.org/licenses/MIT